The best membrane keyboards 2024

 SteelSeries Apex 3 TKL review

-Yes, in our testing we did find those membrane keys to be particularly heavy.
+Yes, in my testing I did find those membrane keys to be particularly heavy.
 Lighter typists beware, this isn't going to be a twitch-reflex experience.
 However, in a TKL form factor it's often the extra features which matter the most.
 The SteelSeries Swarm software allows you to completely reconfigure your keyboard's macro options, but you can also assign programmed commands on the fly as well - a feature we rarely spot at this lower price point.
 That's going to be integral to making the most of your TKL keyboard outside of gameplay - productivity uses are still catered for here.

 Add 11 RGB lighting zones and dedicated media controls and you've got yourself a solid all-rounder here.